 Westlake Village Inn

-We had a divine welcome dinner at Epona Estate, a 40 acre estate in the famous Hidden Valley, and then returned here the next day to off-road on a custom course.
-The estate is a working ranch and an up and coming vineyard.
-The property has lots of trees, including California Oak, Sycamore and Eucalyptus trees.
-There’s a Koi pond, formal rose garden and a waterfall on the grounds as well.
+We had a divine welcome dinner at Epona Estate, a 40-acre estate in the famous Hidden Valley, and then returned here the next day to off-road on a custom course.
+The estate is a working ranch and an up-and-coming vineyard.
+The property has lots of trees, including California Oak, Sycamore, and Eucalyptus trees.
+There’s a Koi pond, a formal rose garden, and a waterfall on the grounds as well.